 A, D, E

 They’re the same notes!
 If we hear these chords in different contexts, sometimes D might sound like the root, whereas sometimes A might.
-That means that sus chords, particularly when they’re not used to point at ordinary major or minor chords, possess a kind of ambiguity that major or minor chords lack.
+That means that sus chords, particularly when they’re not used to point at ordinary major or minor chords, possess a kind of ambiguity.

 As a result, a series of consecutive sus chords can create a modern feel that you might not be able to get from an ordinary series of major and minor chords.
 A good example occurs in Edie Brickell’s “What I Am,” which consists largely of sus2 chords.